Author: Charlie Hodges Posted: May 11, 2020

 Previously, we gave you information on the various waistband-carry positions.
-Now we’d like to take look at a debated carry style: the shoulder holster.
+Now we’d like to take look at the pros and cons of shoulder holsters for concealed carry.

 While this carry position has a bad reputation, often viewed as unreliable and reckless, there are some situations when this could be the right option for your concealed-carry needs.

 Pros of a Shoulder Holster

 One of the main reasons that people choose a shoulder holster is that it allows for easier access when sitting in a car, especially when buckled.
 Accessing a firearm at your waist while wearing a seatbelt can be difficult, but shoulder carry gives you faster access to the weapon in an emergency.
 Shoulder holsters are also easy to conceal in cool and cold weather, as the jackets provides almost complete concealment when properly managed.

 Some users also like the weight distribution of a shoulder holster.
 Because of the sling-like holster drawn over the shoulder, the weight is sometimes easier to bear, although you may need to balance the opposite side of the holster with a clip, knife, flashlight, or another accessory.